dbt-labs/dbt-jobs-as-code/README.md

 ### Installation

 - Create a Python virtual environment and activate it
-- Run `pip install git+https://github.com/dbt-labs/dbt-jobs-as-code.git`
+- Run `pip install git+https://github.com/dbt-labs/dbt-jobs-as-code.git` (or `pip install git+https://github.com/dbt-labs/dbt-jobs-as-code.git@v0.4.0` to install a specific release)

 The CLI is now available as `dbt-jobs-as-code`